Religions of the Ancient Mediterranean (RAM)

 These depend upon the student's specific areas of interest but always include language training, RELS 2000, and appropriate preparation in the sources and methods of the areas of focus.
 Students should discuss the expectations for their particular areas with the RAM program coordinator, their advising committee, and any other appropriate faculty, as soon as possible.

 Required ancient languages are determinded according to the student's field, in consultation with the student's advisory committee.
-Regardless of field, there will be a minimum of two ancient languuages required.
-Some major fields require knowledge of Greek; some require proficiency.
+All major fields require knowledge of Greek; some require proficiency.
 Israelite religion and all periods of Judaism also require proficiency in ancient Hebrew, and knowledge of Aramaic; early Islam requires proficiency in Arabic.
-Students studying Israelite religion also require Akkadian; students studying Christianity are ordinarily expected to gain proficiency also in Latin and/or Coptic or Syriac.
-Diagnostic examinations are ordinarily given to entering students in ancient Hebrew, Greek, Latin, and other languages as appropriate, typically consisting of a three-hour translation test in which lexical aids may be used.
-Students may be asked to retake one or more of these examinations annually until they have achieved an adequate level of competence, as determinded by the faculty.
-In some cases, advanced (graduate level) coursework, with a grade of B or better, may satisfy this requirement, at the discretion of the faculty.
-All language requirements should be completed by the end of the student's second year (third if the student entered without an M.A.), and must be fulfilled prior to sitting for the preliminary examination.
+Students studying Christianity are ordinarily expected to learn Latin and/or Coptic or Syriac.
+Diagnostic examinations are ordinarily given to students entering in Greek, Latin, and other langugaes as appropriate, typically consisting of a thre-hour translation test in which lexical aids may be used.
+Students ma be asked to retake one or more of these examinations annually until they have achieved an adequate level of competence, as determined by the faculty.
+In some cases, advanced (graduate level) coursework, with a grade of B or better, may satisfy the requirement, at the discretion of the faculty.
+All language requirements should be completed by the end of the student's second year (third if the student entered without an M.A.), and must be fulfilled prior to sitting for the Preliminary Examination.

 Modern Scholarly Languages